aws/aws-sdk-go-v2/content/en/docs/migrating/_index.md

 ### Service Data Types

 The top-level input and output types of an operation are found in the service client package.
-The input and output shape for a given operation follow the pattern of `<OperationName>Input` and `<OperationName>Output`, where `OperationName` is the name of the operation you are invoking.
+The input and output type for a given operation follow the pattern of `<OperationName>Input` and `<OperationName>Output`, where `OperationName` is the name of the operation you are invoking.
 For example the input and output shape for the
 {{% alias service=S3 %}} PutObject operation are [PutObjectInput]({{< apiref "service/s3#PutObjectInput" >}}) and